kiste1995/Manual_Model_I/docs/source/operate/gui_arm/index.rst

-Autonomous Driving
+Robot Arm
 ==================

-Functions used for driving
+Functions for using the robot arm

 .. toctree::